A fire at a Philadelphia home converted into 2 apartments left 12 dead. Here's what we know

 Rescuers pulled a child from the building, who did not survive, and two other people were taken to hospitals, officials said.
 Eight people were able to escape by themselves, Murphy said.

 "This is without a doubt one of the most tragic days in our city's history -- loss of so many people in such a tragic way," Mayor Jim Kenney said Wednesday morning.
 "Losing so many kids is just devastating. ...
-Keep these babies in your prayers," Kenney said.
+Keep these babies in your prayers."

 Here's what we know about the tragedy and the investigation: